Convertkit used to say this in their tagline “The power of Infusionsoft, but easier to use than MailChimp.” which might not be completely true.

-There are basically three types of forms that you can create – Inline, modal & slide-in.
+There are basically three types of forms that you can create – Inline, modal, slide-in & Sticky bar.

 But when it comes to customizing these forms you’re going to lose your head.
-Yes!
-Basic features are there but WE NEED MORE.
+Yes! a ton of features are there but WE NEED MORE.

 Landing pages, on the other hand, are pretty useful and user-friendly.

 With Convertkit’s WordPress plugin, you can choose to show specific form on a particular page or you can also use shortcodes to embed those forms.